AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/gaming/2019-08-19-yugioh-4-fun-non-meta-decks.md

 > All "Gravekeeper's" monsters gain 500 ATK and DEF.
 Cards in the Graveyard cannot be banished.
 Negate any card effect that would move a card in the Graveyard to a different place.
 Negate any card effect that changes Types or Attributes in the Graveyard.

 <figure>
-    {% include posts/picture.html img="gravekeepers" alt="Some of the key cards of the Gravekeeper's archetype." %}
+    {% include posts/picture.html img="gravekeepers" extension="png" alt="Some of the key cards of the Gravekeeper's archetype." %}
     <figcaption>All images assembled from the Yu-Gi-Oh!
 FANDOM wiki.</figcaption>
 </figure>